-When it comes to the wedding etiquette and budget, should Mums and Dads still pick up the big day bill or should we be paying for our day, our way?
-In Part 1 of our guide, Wedding Ideas looks at the options facing couples when planning their wedding budget.
+When it comes to wedding etiquette and budget, should Mums and Dads still pick up the big day bill?
+Should the bride and groom pay for the big day?
+We look at the options facing couples when planning their wedding budget.

-There’s been much speculation recently about who will pay for the royal wedding and – indeed – how posh it should be when the country is facing cutbacks.
-Luckily most couples don’t face the same scrutiny over their wedding plans, but who picks up the tab can cause disagreements – or worse.
-Today, the average cost of a wedding is around £20,000 which is beyond the reach of most couples.
-And while tradition says that the bride’s family pays for the wedding reception (including the venue, food and drink) while the groom pays for the honeymoon, transport and the church or ceremony fees, these days, few couples play by those traditional wedding budget rules.
+Today, the average cost of a wedding is around £30,000 which is beyond the reach of most couples.
+Traditionally, the bride’s family pays for the wedding reception (including the venue, food and drink) while the groom pays for the honeymoon.
+However, there’s transport and the church or ceremony fees, hen parties and plenty of other costs to factor in.
+These days, few couples play by the traditional wedding budget rules.

 Some go it alone completely and don’t get any help from their parents, others pay most of the costs themselves but are happy for parents to chip in.
-Kelly Chandler of the UK Alliance of Wedding Planners says that as couples take more control over the type of wedding they have, they also tend to stump up more of the cash.
+Kelly Chandler of the UK Alliance of Wedding Planners says that as couples take more control over thir wedding.
+They also tend to stump up more of the cash.

 If your parents pay for the reception you can pretty much guarantee that they’ll want to have a say in how many guests are invited.
-Parents often want to invite long-lost aunts, second cousins and other family members you’ve not seen for many years.
-If you and your fiancé are paying for the wedding you can have more of a say about who gets invited and – crucially – who doesn’t.
+Parents often want to invite long-lost aunts, and other family members you’ve not seen for many years.
+If you and your fiancé are paying for the wedding you can have more of a say about who gets invited.

 Guest list gripes